Cinematographers and Directors of Photography

 Earnings

-When starting out as a camera operator, an individual may volunteer for a job, ...
+When starting out as a camera operator, an individual may volunteer for a job, without ...

 Work Environment

 Conditions of work will vary depending on the size and nature of the production.
 In television production and in movies, cinematographers may work both indoors and outdoors.
 Indoors, conditions can be cramped, while outdoors there may be heat, cold, rain, or snow.
-Cinematographers and DPs may need to travel for weeks at a time while a project is being shot on location, and some locations, such ...
+Cinematographers may need to travel for weeks at a time while a project is being shot on location, and some locations, such as the m...

 Outlook

-Employment opportunities for camera operators are expected to grow by 8 percent (faster than the average for all careers) from 2018 to 2028, according to the U.S. Department of Labor (DOL).
+Employment opportunities for camera operators in the motion picture and video industries are expected to grow by 17.6 percent (much faster than the average for all careers) from 2022 to 2032, according to the U.S. Department of Labor (DOL).
 However, competition for top jobs will be fierce because so many people are attracted to this business.